-Our therapeutic boarding school is a faith-based residential program with a heart for character maturity and family unity.
+These boys ranches can also be faith-based residential programs with a heart for character maturity and family unity.
 They provide treatment in an active environment in which troubled adolescents develop more positive life attitudes, flourish in their faith, find a safe and nurturing environment, and triumph over their challenges and problems.
 They complement hard ranch work with inviting recreation including fishing, hiking, horseback riding, hunting and swimming.
 Our beautiful mountainous location has much to offer in backpacking, camping and hiking.

 Boys ranches strive to encourage academic, emotional, spiritual, and physical fitness by instilling discipline and helping them to rebuild relationships.
 Adolescents come to boys ranches from across the nation, including from Salt Lake City, Utah, and often find it valuable to experience a new environment detached from negative peers back home.